SquireOfSoftware/ma_and_pas/README.md

 ![](architecture.png)

 Where we will have:
-- a trucker app that publishes and receives the order
+- a trucker app that publishes and receives the order - maybe I can make this an actix-web app? with "update" callbacks and "delivery" callbacks
-- a shop app that will receive and deliver the order
+- a "ma and pa" shop app that will receive and deliver the order

 The architecture may grow from here, but the important thing here is the scale at which this will operate on.